rudywasfound/pravaha/README.md

 # Pravaha: Causal Inference for Multi-Fault Satellite Failures

-**A research-grade framework for inferring root causes in satellite systems experiencing multiple simultaneous degradations.**
+**A framework for inferring root causes in satellite systems experiencing multiple simultaneous degradations.**

 ## The Problem